-Security Arrangements at the Property Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
-Perimeter lighting.
-Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
-Electronic Access Control Systems Access control systems at the entrance doors operated by occupants of the dwellings via an intercom system.
+Security Arrangements Electronic Access control systems at the entrance doors operated by card, at the Property code, or fob and tenants via an intercom system.
+Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape No additional security/access control measures are in place at this premises.
+Routes Electronic Access Non-standard emergency door release buttons are provided.
+No concerns Control Systems noted on a risk-assessed basis.